DaanyaalTahir/genesis-financials/README.md

 1. Using the terminal, 'cd' into 'src/client' and run `npm start` to start the frontend
 2. Using the terminal, 'cd' into 'src/server' and run `npm start` to start the backend
 3. Open [http://localhost:3000](http://localhost:3000)
-4. Use the following credentials to signin:
+4. Use the following credentials to sign-in:
 </br>

 | Username      | Password |